Newport Historic District (Rhode Island): Geography

 The district is described by the National Register of Historic Places (NRHP) as being roughly bounded by Van Zandt Avenue to the north; Farewell, Sherman, High and Thomas streets on the east; Golden Hill, Thames and Marsh streets in the south and Washington Street on the west, just before the shores of Narragansett Bay.
 This area includes the Easton's Point neighborhood and its concentration of colonial houses on the north, Washington Square, the shops and stores along Thames Street near the waterfront, and the blocks inland up the gentle rise to the Bellevue Avenue neighborhoods.

 Land use varies from commercial, mainly street-level retailing, along heavily trafficked Thames and America's Cup Avenue to primarily residential along the side streets to the east.
 The narrowness of these streets, built long before the automobile, has led the city to restrict parking along them to residents with a valid permit.

-Shops along Thames Street in the center of the district are mainly locally owned restaurants or souvenir stores.
-A few national retailers, such as Brooks Brothers, Starbucks and Subway, also have local outlets.

 In 2007 the city proposed increasing the district's boundaries to include the ten-acre (4 ha) common burial ground at the north end, which dates to 1660.
 As of 2008 the National Park Service has not announced whether it will approve the request.